Solo female travel in France

 Chamonix

 The beautiful ski town is a gem to visit at any time of the year.
 Lying in the shadow of Mont Blanc, the town offers amazing skiing in winter and wonderful walks in summer.
-It is also the home to the first place in the world to host the Winter Olympics, remnants of which you can still go to see today.
+It's also the home to the first place in the world to host the Winter Olympics, remnants of which you can still go to see today.
 With amazing views, incredible food, and a gentle pace of life, Chamonix is as enchanting as it is peaceful.

 Provence